Top Ten Rules of the Ranch

 For your safety and the safety of our animals, we ask you to follow these basic rules:

-- Shoes: Leather soled boots are preferred.
+- Wear appropriate shoes: Leather soled boots are preferred.
 If you are wearing tennis shoes, please make sure you have socks, and they are laced up.
-No open toe shoes.
-Footwear is important for safety!
+We are not fond of flat soled shoes (no heel definition) because they can slide through the stirrups.
+No open toe shoes, flip flops, or glove shoes.
+Footwear is very important for safety!

-- Shirts: Long sleeved, cotton shirts are preferred (like the cowboys wear).
+- Wear long sleeved shirt: Long sleeved, cotton shirts are preferred (like the cowboys wear).
 Fashion is not a big consideration on a Texas ranch.
 Long sleeves protect your arms from limbs and sunburn.
 Stretchy and thin fabrics are dangerous to wear if you are horseback riding through brush.
 Also, don’t forget a jacket if there is a chill in the air!

-- Pants: Denim jeans are highly preferred: Absolutely no shorts or capris when riding a horse.
-Long shorts are ok for attending our chuck wagon events.
+- Wear pants: Denim jeans are highly preferred: Absolutely no shorts or capris when riding a horse.
+Long shorts or capris are ok for attending our chuck wagon events.

-- Sun Protection: Hats with strings to secure hat to head (wind!),tight fitting caps, and sunglasses are preferred to protect from the Texas sun.
+- Always use Sun Protection: Hats with strings to secure hat to head (wind!),tight fitting caps, and sunglasses are preferred to protect from the Texas sun.
 Sunscreen is also recommended.

 - Water: Always stay hydrated.
 If you are attending chuck wagon event – there are plenty of beverages.
 If you are horseback riding, we will get a drink before the ride and another when you return.